 Like the MAX function, the MAXA function returns the largest numeric value in a supplied set of data.
 For example, the MAXA function can return the highest test score, the slowest time in a race, the maximum temperature, or the top sales number.
-Arguments can be provided as constants, or as cell references or ranges:
+Arguments can be provided as constants, or as references:

 The primary difference between MAX and MAXA is that MAXA evaluates TRUE and FALSE values as 1 and 0 respectively.
-Microsoft documentation also claims the MAXA function evaluates numbers entered as text.
-But I have not been able to reproduce this behavior unless the number is typed directly into the list of arguments, in which case MAX and MAXA both seem to evaluate the number:
+Microsoft documentation also suggests that MAXA evaluates numbers entered as text differently from MAX:

 If you want to include logical values and text representations of numbers in a reference as part of the calculation, use the MAXA function.